pcarbonn/smt2utils/README.md

 [![License](https://img.shields.io/badge/license-Apache-green.svg)](LICENSE-APACHE)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE-MIT)

+This project is a fork of [smt2utils](https://github.com/facebookarchive/smt2utils).

-This project aims to develop Rust libraries and tools around the [SMT-LIB-2 standard](http://smtlib.cs.uiowa.edu/language.shtml).
+It aims to develop Rust libraries and tools around the [SMT-LIB-2 standard](http://smtlib.cs.uiowa.edu/language.shtml).

 The SMT-LIB-2 format (SMT2 for short) is the reference input format for many SMT solvers such